publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch1/m__us_usc_t15_s36.md

     (b) __Nonapplication of prohibition for cases commenced before effective date of provisions__

-        Subsection (a) of this section shall not apply with respect to cases commenced before the effective date of this Act.
+        Subsection (a) shall not apply with respect to cases commenced before the effective date of this Act.

 ([Pub.
 L. 98–544, § 4][/us/pl/98/544/s4], Oct.
 24, 1984, [98 Stat.
 2750][/us/stat/98/2750].)